zoechbauer/z-control-Backup-Scripts/docs/Cleanup Development Projects Scripts.md

 - The log file is overwritten on each run.
 - Use `FoldersOnly` to log only deleted folders, or `FoldersAndFiles` to log both folders and files.
 - You can customize the source path and log file location via parameters or by editing the batch/script defaults.
+- The default log file is `CLEANUP.csv` in the same directory as the batch script.

 ---